Gould Pass Pueblito

 : Field observations of ceramics only noted Dinetah Gray.
 No puebloan ceramics have been documented at the site.

 : Twenty tree-ring samples have been collected from the site.
-Two samples from a Hogan and 18 from the masonry pueblito.
+Two samples from a Hogan 2 and 18 from the pueblito.
 Wood species included juniper and pinyon and all samples showed evidence of metal ax cutting.
 Dates from the tree-ring samples suggest several possible interpretations.
 In general, it is likely the pueblito was constructed sometime between 1749 and 1751 with repair or remodeling occurring in 1753.
-The sample taken from one of the hogans was inconclusive and so the hogans may or may not be contemporaneous to the pueblito (Towner 2003).
+The samples taken from the Hogan 2 was inconclusive and so the hogans may or may not be contemporaneous to the pueblito (Towner 2003).

 ||Bureau of Land Management